BhupeshSahu/ImageMapAndroid/README.md

 Credit to [Konstantin Burov](https://github.com/aectann)

-Its an extension to what aectann have created github project [socratica-android](https://github.com/aectann/socratica-android)
+Its an extension to what he has created github project [socratica-android](https://github.com/aectann/socratica-android)

 Add following gradle depency to
 ```